-When about five percent of absorbed ethanol reaches the kidneys, the body begins actively excreting alcohol through urination.
+After about five percent of absorbed ethanol reaches the kidneys, the body begins actively excreting alcohol through urination.
 Additionally, alcohol inhibits production of vasopressin, a hormone that helps conserve body fluids.
-Without vasopressin to prevent fluid loss, urination increases and the body usually begins excreting alcohol within 20 to 25 minutes of being consumed.
-However, determining how long alcohol remains detectable in your urine really depends on how much you drink.
+Without vasopressin in play to prevent fluid loss, urination increases and the body usually begins excreting alcohol directly through the urine within 20 minutes of beginning to drink.

 - Drinking water while drunk won’t make you drunker.
 In fact, drinking water can help dilute the amount of alcohol saturating body tissues and expedite excretion of alcohol through urine and perspiration.

-- Alcohol detox is an entirely different process than naturally eliminating alcohol from the body.
-Alcoholics needing detoxification should enter a medically supervised program due to health complications arising from the body’s strong dependence on alcohol.
+- Medical alcohol detox is an entirely different process than naturally eliminating alcohol from the body.
+Anyone needing detoxification should enter a medically supervised program.

 Give us your feedback about this page, here